Crash Bandicoot: On the Run!: Gameplay

-The player's steps and Wumpa Fruit could be given to a tiki statue within Coco's Base in exchange for trophies, which elevated the player's position on a leaderboard.
-Also in the base was a vending machine from which resources and skins could be bought; free resources could be acquired daily by watching a short advertisement.
+Players could collect Wumpa Fruit and materials during runs to craft weapons (such as vials and bombs) in a hub world, required to access boss fights and progress.
+Collection runs were separate, finite daily modes for gathering resources.
+Bosses were encounters where players dodged attacks, collected items, and tapped to throw weapons at bosses, with timing affecting bonuses.
+Progression required crafted items, with long wait times or microtransactions (via purple crystals) to bypass delays, revive after deaths, or unlock resources, slowing gameplay for non-paying players.

 The game featured asynchronous multiplayer that allowed players to compete with each other in "survival runs", in which three players ran through a procedurally generated level and attempted to survive the longest.
-Participating in a survival run cost a ticket, which could be purchased from the vending machine.
-Like the main series, the game included "Time Trials" in which the player attempted to finish a level in the fastest time possible and break special crates that freeze the timer for a set number of seconds.
-The player was then rewarded with a sapphire, gold, or platinum relic depending on how quickly the level was completed, and the player's best time could be shared with the community.
+Like the main platformer series, the game included "Time Trials" in which the player attempted to finish a level in the fastest time possible and break special crates that freeze the timer for a set number of seconds.
+The player was then rewarded with a sapphire, gold, or platinum relic depending on how quickly the level was completed, and the player's best time could be shared with other players.